-We followed the cliff edge back in the general direction of the trail for home and came to a strange object.
+We followed the cliff edge back in the general direction of the trail for home and came to an unusual formation.
 Poking out of a less steep part of the cliff was an enormous single boulder.
 This giant rock stood about 12 feet tall and approximately 6 feet wide and stood like an epic monolith pointing to the sky from about 8 feet down from the cliff edge.

-Now, most of you know that I’m taller and bigger than most and this was true even at our age this day.
+Now, most of you know that I’m taller than most and this was true that day.
 One of my buddies stood back and said something like, “I’ll bet that Gary could climb down and give that boulder a push and it would go.”

-And I’ll grant that this idea, given the near epic failure of the exploding paper airplane experiment, actually appealed, but I did not agree with his assessment.
+And I’ll grant that, given the epic failure of the exploding paper airplane, the idea actually appealed, but I did not agree with his assessment.
 That boulder had to weigh more than 2 tons and I was not going to be able to move it, yet alone break it free.
 It was bigger than most cars and was solid rock.

 The monster rock actually started – very slowly — to move — ever – so – slowly down the cliff.
 Not possible, but true.